Note: If you pay an annual fee to belong to the Natural Health Practitioners of Canada Association, click this button to login.

 Chris still works as an arts and culture writer whenever the opportunity arrives and can often be found in local Edmonton record stores, adding to his collection of vintage jazz and avant-garde rock records and nosing through Edmonton’s bookstores, digging up hidden gems from his favourite authors, such as Kurt Vonnegut, William Burroughs and Ray Bradbury.

-Dorothy joined the NHPCA in March 2013 on a temporary basis, but loved it so much she decided to stay.
-She works in the Communications department, doing little bits of everything, which has included communications planning, developing social media and website content, writing articles for Connections magazine, and photographing NHPCA events.
-More and more her time will be spent letting everybody know what an incredible organization NHCPA is through brand development and public engagement activities.
+Dorothy joined the NHPC in March 2013 on a temporary basis, but loved it so much she decided to stay.
+She works in the Communications department, doing little bits of everything, which has included communications planning, developing social media and website content, writing articles for Connections magazine, and photographing NHPC events.
+More and more her time will be spent letting everybody know what an incredible organization the NHPC is through brand development and public engagement activities.

 Some of her favorite childhood memories include making terrifically messy sandcastles along the ocean and cutting her cat’s whiskers off by accident.
 Three things always in her fridge are green onion, seaweed, and rice milk.